Emperor Fei of Western Wei: As crown prince

 It is not known when Yuan Qin was born.
 What is known is that he was the oldest son of Yuan Baoju the Prince of Nanyang, a grandson of Emperor Xiaowen of Northern Wei, by his wife Princess Yifu, and that he had one younger brother by Princess Yifu, Yuan Wu (元戊).
 Around the new year 535, Emperor Xiaowu of Northern Wei—a cousin of Yuan Baoju and the final emperor of the undivided Northern Wei state but who by now was only emperor over the western part of the state (i.e., Western Wei) -- was poisoned by the paramount general Yuwen Tai over a dispute developed when Yuwen disapproved of his incestuous relationship with Yuan Baoju's sister Yuan Mingyue (元明月).
 Yuwen Tai made Yuan Baoju the new emperor (as Emperor Wen).
-Emperor Wen created Princess Yifu empress, and created Yuan Qin crown prince.
+Emperor Wen created Princess Yifu empress, and created Yuan Qin crown prince on 25 February 535.
 In 538, while both Emperor Wen and Yuwen Tai were away on a campaign against Eastern Wei, Yuan Qin was nominally put in charge of the capital Chang'an, although the official Zhou Huida (周惠達) was actually in charge.
 When former Eastern Wei captives, upon hearing initial news of Eastern Wei victories, rebelled within Chang'an with Zhao Qingque (趙青雀), Zhou and Li Hu (李虎) were forced to escort the crown prince out of Chang'an to flee the rebellion.
 Eventually, when Yuwen returned, Zhao's rebellion collapsed, and Emperor Wen and Yuan Qin were both able to return to Chang'an.

+According to Book of Zhou when Yuan Qin was 7, his father, Emperor Wen had him sent to Yuwen Tai to be fostered.
+It is not known for how long he was fostered.

 Emperor Wen had little actual power, and also in 538, over Yuwen's desire for an alliance with Rouran, he was forced to depose Empress Yifu and marry the daughter of Rouran's Chiliantoubingdoufa Khan Yujiulü Anagui as his empress.
 In 540, he was further forced to initially send Empress Yujiulü away from Chang'an (to live with Yuan Qin's younger brother Yuan Wu), and then forced to order her to commit suicide.

 Sometime during Emperor Wen's reign, Yuan Qin married Yuwen Tai's daughter as his crown princess.
-It was said that he favored her greatly, and that he had no concubines.
+It was recorded that he respected her greatly, and that he had no concubines and only had her as a partner throughout his life.

 In 542, during an assault that Eastern Wei's paramount general Gao Huan launched on the border city Yubi (玉壁, in modern Yuncheng, Shanxi), Yuan Qin was made the defender of the important city Puban (蒲坂, in modern Yuncheng as well), while Yuwen launched an army to try to catch up with Gao as he retreated.
-It is not known how much responsibility or authority Yuan Qin actually had during this campaign.
+It is not known how much responsibility or authority Yuan Qin actually had during this campaign, as the very oldest he would be only 17.

 In 551, after Emperor Wen died, Yuan Qin took the throne as Emperor Fei.